zzalscv2/FFEA/docs/1-Overview/Overview.md

 Features  {#features}
 ========

- * Protein Interactions:
+ * Protein-protein interactions.
-  * A 6-12 Lennard-Jones Potential.
+  * A 6-12 Lennard-Jones potential.
   * A repulsive potential that is proportional to the overlapping volume.
   * Specific interactions defined using precomputed potentials.